 The Quarto files in this project are made available under CC0 1.0 or (at your option) under the terms of the Apache Software License 2.0.

-Note, that for data you have, at least in principle, the option to apply different licenses to the individual entries and the collective database.
+Note, that for data there is, at least in principle, the possibility that a different license applies to the individual entries than to the collective database.
 For example, if you were to create a database of artworks by others, those artworks would be licensed individually as chosen by the artists, but the license for the database as a whole could be chosen by you.
-The latter includes the structure of the database (e.g., the selection of entries and field names) and any sui generis database rights.
+The latter includes the selection of entries, field names and any sui generis database rights.
 However, if the content was created by you, we recommend you to choose the same license for both content and database.
-Metadata, in particular, should always be licensed under CC0 1.0.
+Factual data (like measurements or metadata) should be licensed under CC0 1.0 (Villa, 2016a, 2016b) – otherwise, consult Note 2 for some caveats.

-One should be cautious about the restrictions of licenses applied to the following types of works:
+One should take special care when applying license to the following types of works:

 Copyleft?

-The consequence of applying a permissive license to your work is that others may distribute their modifications to it under stricter terms, possibly without a free/open license.
+The consequence of applying a permissive license to your work is that others may distribute their adaptations from it under stricter terms, possibly without a free/open license.
 You may prefer that everybody who receives somebody else’s adaptations of your work enjoys the same rights that you granted to them.
 This can be achieved by copyleft licenses.8 For software, they come in two flavors:

 - Weak copyleft licenses only require that modifications to the software itself are licensed under the same or a compatible license if shared.
 For example, if you create and publish software under a weak copyleft license, others who modify it and put their version on the internet have to apply the same license.
 However, people who merely use your software in their own work which they make publicly available can choose any license for it.

-In most cases, the output of software, like images or tables, does not depend on its license.
-Therefore, if you use an R package under a copyleft license to create a figure, you are likely the copyright owner.
-However, if the output is based on data, it can be considered a derivative work and the license of the data also applies.
+In most cases, the output of software, like images or tables, does not depend on the software’s license.9 Therefore, if you use an R package under a copyleft license to create a figure, you are likely the copyright owner.
+However, if the output is based on data, it can be considered a derivative work of the data and the license of the data also applies.
 For example, maps may be considered as a derivative of the geographic data they are based on.

-It is disputed whether software that uses an R package under AGPLv3 or GPLv39 can only be published under a GPL-compatible license – or even has to be published under the same license.
-Posit, the company behind RStudio, does not believe that to be the case (see also Wickham and Bryan 2023).
+It is disputed whether software that uses an R package under AGPLv3 or GPLv310 can only be published under a GPL-compatible license – or even has to be published under the same license.
+Posit, the company behind RStudio, does not believe that to be the case (see also Wickham & Bryan, 2023).

 You can learn which license an installed package uses via packageDescription("<PACKAGE_NAME>", fields = "License")